Eglinton station: Station levels

+The concourse on level 2 is part of the original 1954 station.
+At its north end, customers must pass through a set of fare gates to access the Line 1 platform (level 3) below.
+The concourse connects with the station's bus terminal and a secondary entrance at the south end.
+It also has several shops.

+Level 3 is divided into three sections: the Line 1 platform, east intermediate concourse and west intermediate concourse.
+Both sections of the intermediate concourse are slightly lower than the Line 1 platform level.
+There is no horizontal pathway between the three sections of level 3.
+On the east and west concourses, customers must pass through fare gates to proceed to the upper concourse (level 4).

+The upper concourse (level 4) runs under the Line 1 tracks and platform, and gives access to both the Line 1 and Line 5 platforms on levels 3 and 6 respectively.
+Passengers must descend to the lower concourse (level 5) to be able to access Line 5 (level 6) if they are on level 4.

 Bus terminal

 The Eglinton station bus terminal is located at the south side of the station.
 The terminal's platforms and bus loop lie mostly within the building of a former bus garage.
 There is a station entrance and waiting room at the northeast corner of the bus terminal.
-From this entrance, passengers can descend to the Line 1 platform, and from the waiting room passengers can walk along a passageway connecting the bus terminal to the main concourse above the Line 1 platforms.
+From this entrance, passengers can descend to the Line 1 platform, and from the waiting room passengers can walk along a passageway connecting the bus terminal to the upper concourse just above the Line 1 platforms.
 Platforms on the south side of the terminal serve eastbound bus routes while those on the northside serve westbound routes.
 Buses can enter the terminal from either Berwick Avenue or Duplex Avenue.